Model-assisted design of experiments in the presence of network correlated outcomes: Introduction

 \subsection{Related work}

-The problem of design and analysis of causal experiments in situations where social connections (i.e., a social network) are available pre-intervention has recently received considerable attention.
-Two issues may arise from the availability of social connections: (i) social interference, that is, a situation where the potential outcomes for unit $i$ are a function of the treatment assignments of other units that are related to unit $i$ through the network, or they are function of the observed outcomes of these units, (ii) network-correlated outcomes, an alternative setting where the network informs the correlation among the potential outcomes, because the potential outcomes for unit $i$ are a function of its covariates and those of other units.
+The need to account for network connections in causal analyses has led scholars to focus on two specific problem settings: (i) network interference \citep{airoldi2012, toulis2013aa, aronow2013estimating, ugander2013graph, eckles2014design}, a situation where the potential outcomes of unit $i$ are a function of the treatment assigned to unit $i$ and of the treatment assigned to other units that are related to unit $i$ through the network, or of the observed outcomes of these related units, (ii) network-correlated outcomes \citep{mcpherson2001birds,manski2013identification,shalizi2011homophily}, an alternative setting where the network informs the correlation among the potential outcomes, because the potential outcomes of unit $i$ are a function of its covariates and those of other units, and the covariates of units that are connected are more similar than the covariates of the units that are not.
+In this paper, we focus on the network-correlated outcomes setting which has received less attention.
+With few exceptions \citep{aral2009distinguishing,shalizi2011homophily}, the literature considers these problems in isolation even as it is motivated by scenarios in which both are plausible \citep[e.g., see][]{christakis2007spread}.
+The effects of network interference, whether as the target of inference or as a nuisance, have been mostly studied in randomized experiments \citep{parker2011, airoldi2012, toulis2013aa, aronow2013estimating, ugander2013graph, eckles2014design, karwa2016aa, sussman2016aa} with a recent exception \citep{forastiere2016aa}.

-Much of the current literature deals with social interference, as it is relevant to the estimation of peer effects, or peer influence \citep[e.g., see][]{parker2011, airoldi2012, manski2013identification, toulis2013aa, aronow2013estimating, ugander2013graph, eckles2014design} on social networks and social media platforms \citep{aral2009distinguishing,bakshy2012role,bond201261,ogburn2014}.
-When the inferential target is some causal measure of peer influence, SUTVA is an untenable assumption, since this assumption implies the causal effects of interference are zero by definition.
-Here, we focus on the case of network-correlated outcomes, assuming SUTVA holds.
-The scenario we consider subsumes a recent conceptualization of homophily \citep{mcpherson2001birds} as a special case.
-For a more precise discussion of the technical implications and differences between these settings, we refer to Section~\ref{sec:approaches}.

-A number of ideas developed in the classical literature on design of experiments can be adapted to the setting of designing experiments in the presence of network-correlated outcomes.
-Of particular interest to us is the line of work pioneered by \cite{box1959design}, \cite{draper1967use}, and \cite{chaloner1989optimal} on the design of experiments with non-linear response surfaces, and on strategy for how to deal with technical problems that arise in those situations.
-As we will show in Section \ref{section:imse}, the optimal design in our setting also depends on the values of some unknown parameters.
-Similarly relevant to our work are the issues raised in \citet{parker2011}.
+The confounding due to correlated outcomes, typical of problems where homophily is plausible \citep{mcpherson2001birds}, has been mostly explored in observational studies using potential outcomes \citep{manski2013identification} or causal graphical models \citep[e.g., see][]{shalizi2011homophily, shalizi2016aa}. \citet{aral2009distinguishing} proposed a randomization strategy to disentangle interference and homphily in an application to online marketing, in the context of a dynamic network.
+However, this randomization strategy is tailored to the application and hard to analyze theoretically.